jeremija/wl-gammarelay/README.md

 The `--brigtness/-b` flag behaves similarly to temperature, only its range is `[0, 1.0]` and it accepts floats.

+The `--subscribe/-S` flag can be used to subscribe to certain changes.
+Currently only `color` is supported.

 Below are some examples on how this utility can be used to change the color temperature via keybindings in `swaywm`: